cqse/Teamscale-AzureDevOps-Extension/README.md

 # Publishing

-To publish the extension publicly, create a file called `token` containing an access token with Marketplace publishing rights (Organization: *All accessible organizations*, all permissions for Marketplace) for our space.
+To publish the extension publicly, first obtain an access token for our Azure DevOps space.
+Log into <https://cqse.visualstudio.com>, then click _User settings_ (icon in the navigation bar) > _Personal access tokens_.
+Create a token with these settings:

+- Organization: *All accessible organizations*
+- all permissions for Marketplace (you need to click _show all scopes_ for this to show up)

+Then, create a file called `token` containing this access token.

 ```bash
 npm run publish